 I am a Research Scientist and Lecturer at MIT MechE.
 Currently, I am interested in understanding the impact of increasing complexity on the dynamics of the electric power grid - a typical networked CPS.
 Though this giant system has worked properly for more than 100 years, it may abruptly behave unexpectedly under the large-scale integration of new components it was not designed to work with, e.g., distributed renewable sources and moving electric vehicles.
 At the same time, the increase of attacks/disasters and the reliance on control and communication are leading to new sources and paths of cascading failures.
 These shifts pose new challenges in keeping the grid working reliably and seamlessly.
 In my research, I ask questions such as: How would the power grid behave under extreme and new conditions?
 What conditions trigger instabilities and blackouts?
 What is the best action to prevent blackouts?
 How can the power grid be protected against cyberphysical attacks and disasters?
 What would a resilient network architecture that can reduce the risk of blackout look like?

 Answering these questions can lead to a more secure and resilient power grid.
 To address them, I focus on creating analytic foundations by exploiting the grid's physical structure, harnessing the available data, and examining analogies with other fields, e.g., the brain and materials science.
 Also, I draw on tools from, and find ways to push the existing boundaries of, dynamics, control, and optimization.
-Having received funding from NSF and DOE, my research has led to some findings that can change the existing paradigms.
+Having received funding from NSF and DOE, my research has resulted in some findings that can lead to changes in the existing paradigms.

 1. "Reconfigurable microgrid architecture for blackout prevention", 2017 [pdf]